VelvetToroyashi/Silk/README.md

    - **Mac / Linux**
      - `~/.microsoft/usersecrets/VelvetThePanda-SilkBot/secrets.json`

-1. In the `Silk.Core` project, a `UserSecretsId` property is defined in the `Silk.Core.csproj` file which looks like:
+1. In the `Silk.Core` project, a `UserSecretsId` property is defined in the `Silk.Core.csproj` file which looks like this:
-   - ```
+   - ```xml
      <UserSecretsId>VelvetThePanda-SilkBot</UserSecretsId>
      ```

-2. The structure is the same for the [Default](#default) - `appSettings.json` approach
+2. The structure for the file is the same for the [Default](#default) - `appSettings.json` approach
-   - Just copy what's in the template, paste it in the `secrets.json` file and fill in the needed pieces and you're good to go!
+   - Just copy what's in that template and paste it in the `secrets.json` file.
+Then fill in the needed pieces and you're good to go!

 ---